NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>
 From the start menu, open control panel and click on "uninstall or change a program".
 Next, click "turn windows features on or off".
 Check Internet Information Services followed by expanding the folder to also check CGI.
-This must be enabled for IIS to work properly.
+This is important to ensure that the web server is properly installed.
 </p>
 <br />